Overall LLM Rankings: April 2026

 • Best value: DeepSeek V3.2 - near-frontier performance at 10-30x less cost

 We update these rankings monthly.
-Check back in May - DeepSeek V4 should be out by then.
+Check back in May - DeepSeek V4 should be out by then, and independent benchmarks for Opus 4.7 should have landed.

 FAQ